aws-samples/sample-developer-environment/tmp/access.md

----
-title : "Workshop Studio Access Instructions" weight : 10
----
+# Workshop Studio Access Instructions

 To access your AWS account follow the instructions below.
 Five attendees can access each AWS event.